-Contact the Protocol Office at city hall and have them proclaim your kilt skate day as the official Sir John A. Macdonald Day in your city.
+Contact the Protocol Office at city hall and have them proclaim your kilt skate day as the official Scotland-in-Canada Day in your city.

 Arrange a venue where people can celebrate (and warm up!) with an after-party: Is there a Scottish pub near your ice surface?
 Ask them if they’d like to help out!